johnmcgovern/ansible-splunk-base/README.md

 ### Warranty

-This project is provided WITHOUT any form of warrany and should be tested throughly before using it in your enviornment.
+This project is provided WITHOUT any form of warranty and should be tested thoroughly before using it in your environment.
 Development is best-effort only.
 This project is provided as-is with no guarantee as to fitness for a specific purpose.
-Please use at your own risk.
+Please use it at your own risk.

 ### Contact